What we’re about

 What to expect – Here is our current format:

-- Before each meeting, we will assign ourselves a reading and a set of exercises that everyone is invited to try for next time.
+- Before each meeting, we will assign ourselves a lecture to watch and a set of exercises that everyone is invited to try for next time.
 (All of this is optional and there is never anything expected or required – this is a self-study group!)

-- During the meeting, one or more volunteers will teach the lessons from the assigned readings, and others will present their solutions to (or attempts at!) the exercises.
+- During the meeting, one or more volunteers will teach the lesson(s) in their own words, and others will present their solutions to (or attempts at!) the exercises.

 - Between meetings, we will collaborate through our chat server and/or small study sessions during "office hours".
 New members should especially take advantage of these to get up to speed.
 Ask us for details and links to these fantastic resources!